What is Drink Drivers Insurance?

 With the help of our expert broker panel, we can help find cover for all the DR conviction codes.
 Our advisors are knowledgable and accept the fact we all make mistakes, working with your to find a policy right for you.

-If you have been caught driving whilst under the influence of alcohol, it is almost certain you will have received a large financial penalty, driving ban, a DR conviction code and an increase in your drink driving insurance.
+If you have been caught driving whilst under the influence of alcohol, it is almost certain you will have received a large financial penalty, driving ban, a DR conviction code and an increase in your drink drivers policy.

 Having a DR conviction is considered a major driving conviction and as such, a lot of car insurance brokers will not offer you a premium.
-Here at Total, we have handpicked and chosen to work with some of the best in finding cheap insurance for drink drivers.
+Here at Total, we have handpicked and chosen to work with some of the best in finding insurance for drink drivers.

 Why use Total Insurance?

-We work with specialist DR brokers who have a wealth of experience in dealing with DR10, DR30, DR40, DR50, DR60 and DR70 conviction codes along with higher risk codes.
+We work with specialist convicted driver insurers and DR brokers who have a wealth of experience in dealing with DR10, DR30, DR40, DR50, DR60 and DR70 conviction codes along with higher risk codes.

 They have refined their policies to help you reduce yours costs.
 Quite often, with their experience, they can beat the big price comparison aggregators.